 You can still seek compensation in a single-car crash

-“Just because you were the only person involved in a car crash does not necessarily mean that you are the only party who can be at fault for causing it,” says our Philadelphia single-car crash attorney at The Law Offices of Greg Prosmushkin, P.C.
+“Just because you were the only person involved in a Car Accident does not necessarily mean that you are the only party who can be at fault for causing it,” says our Philadelphia Single-Car Crash Lawyer at The Law Offices of Greg Prosmushkin, P.C.
 Even if you were injured in a single-car accident, you may still be able to recover damages from another individual or entity.

 - Recover full damages for your injury if another party was 100 percent at fault for causing it